Published Aug 29, 2023

 What is Caregiver Burnout?

-Caregiver burnout is a state of mental, emotional, and physical exhaustion brought on by caring for a loved one.
+Caregiver burnout refers to a state of mental, emotional, and physical exhaustion brought on by caring for a loved one.
 When a person takes on the role of a caregiver due to a loved one’s illness, the responsibility can be overwhelming and potentially have effects on a person’s well-being and mental health.
+This mental exhaustion caused by the caregiver burden is often due to the prolonged stress from caregiving duties or physical strain from helping a loved one.

 Caregiving responsibilities require a great deal from the individuals or family members who take them on, and without proper support and resources, burnout is almost inevitable.